 In order to be certain that all of our students are safe, we need to be sure parents, family members and other visitors are aware of and adhere to the sign in and out procedures.
 All visitors to the school must report to the main office, state the purpose of the visit, sign the visitor's register and obtain a visitor's pass which must be displayed at all times.
-Any person visiting the school during school hours (7:40 a.m. - 3:00 p.m.) for any reason must:
+Any person visiting the school during school hours (7:30 a.m. - 3:15 p.m.) for any reason must:

-- Report directly to the main office. - Take health attestation and have temperature checked - Sign the Visitor Sign In/Out Sheet. - Obtain and affix a "Visitor Tag" if you will be entering the building beyond the lobby. - Obtain permission to enter the building beyond the lobby. - Wait in the lobby unless directed otherwise. - Return Visitor Tag and sign out of the building when exiting
+- Report directly to the main office.

+- Sign the Visitor Sign In/Out Sheet.

+- Obtain and affix a "Visitor Tag" if you will be entering the building beyond the lobby.

+- Obtain permission to enter the building beyond the lobby. - Wait in the lobby unless directed otherwise. - Return Visitor Tag and sign out of the building when exiting